Snowroof: Snowroof game examples

-Hisao Hirotsu (Black) used a Snowroof castle against Osamu Katsūra's Fortress position in a 1977 Kisei tournament game on January 11.
+Hisao Hirotsu (Black) used a Snowroof castle against Osamu Katsuura's Fortress position in a 1977 Kisei tournament game on January 11.

 Here, Hirotsu has completed his Snowroof castle and has moved his king leftward for safety to the 79 square aiming for the 88 square.
 His bishop has moved to the 59 square (via B-77) and is still defending the 86 square while it may also be developed for attacking.
 From this 59 square, the bishop may be mobilized on 26 or 37 (since the third pawn has been pushed to 36).

-Katsūra (White) has partially completed his Fortress castle, which has been constructed with the Quick Fortress method (which saves one tempo).
-Since Katsūra's bishop has already been pulled back to 31 on the 31–97 diagonal, he has the possibility of aiming for an eighth file pawn trade plus a bishop trade via ...P-86, Px86 Bx86, Bx86 Rx86 (which actually occurs in the game after this position).
+Katsuura (White) has partially completed his Fortress castle, which has been constructed with the Quick Fortress method (which saves one tempo).
+Since Katsuura's bishop has already been pulled back to 31 on the 31–97 diagonal, he has the possibility of aiming for an eighth file pawn trade plus a bishop trade via ...P-86, Px86 Bx86, Bx86 Rx86 (which actually occurs in the game after this position).

 Yoshiharu Habu (White) used a Snowroof castle against Masayuki Toyoshima's Fortress position in a 2014 Asahi Open tournament on February 2.

 Habu's Snowroof has been completed.
 His bishop has been developed completely out of the castle to its attacking position on 84 and his right knight has developed to 73 for attacking as well.
 Toyoshima constructed a Complete Fortress castle with his right silver on 57 (instead of playing a more common Silver-37 formation) that was subsequently developed into a Fortress Anaguma castle.